kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/edge-syncer.md

 - Some objects need to be denatured.
   - CRD needs to be denatured when conflicting with APIBinding.

-#### Status Upsyncing
+#### Return of reported state
-- Edge syncer does upsyncing status of downsynced objects at p-cluster to the status of objects on the mailbox workspace periodically.
+- Edge syncer return the reported state of downsynced objects at p-cluster to the status of objects on the mailbox workspace periodically.
-  - TODO: Failing status upsync in some resources (e.g. deployment and service).
+  - TODO: Failing to returning reported state of some resources (e.g. deployment and service).
 Need more investigation.
-- Status upsyncing on/off is configurable in EdgeSyncConfig. (default is on)
+- reported state returning on/off is configurable in EdgeSyncConfig. (default is on)

 #### Resource Upsyncing
 - Edge syncer does upsyncing resources at p-cluster to the corresponding mailbox workspace periodically.